Symbiotic

 Let us dive deeper into the specific requirements of Cap Symbiotic Vaults.

-The burner specifies where assets are transferred to when slashing happens.
+The burner specifies where assets are transferred to when liquidation happens.

-A burner router is deployed to set the receiver of the slash.
+A burner router is deployed to set the receiver of the liquidated assets.
 By setting the owner of the router to be the zero address, the global receiver is immutably set to be Cap's middleware.

 function _deployBurner(address _collateral) internal returns (address) {